DavidJKTofan/davidjktofan.me/content/post/cloudflare-for-teams/index.md

     ufw reload > /dev/null

-_Note: [cloudflare-ufw](https://github.com/Paul-Reed/cloudflare-ufw/blob/master/cloudflare-ufw.sh) makes this last step easier, which however would not be needed thanks to [Authenticated Origin Pulls](https://developers.cloudflare.com/ssl/origin-configuration/authenticated-origin-pull) – explained in the guide "How To Host a Website Using Cloudflare and Nginx on Ubuntu 20.04" in step 3 at the beginning of this blog post.
+_Note: [cloudflare-ufw](https://github.com/Paul-Reed/cloudflare-ufw/blob/master/cloudflare-ufw.sh) makes this last step easier, which however would not be needed thanks to [Authenticated Origin Pulls](https://developers.cloudflare.com/ssl/origin-configuration/authenticated-origin-pull) – explained in the guide "How To Host a Website Using Cloudflare and NGINX on Ubuntu 20.04" in step 3 at the beginning of this blog post.
 Additionally, technically, we could simply block all incoming connections to the Droplet as the Cloudflare Tunnel would be the only allowed entry point, making everything a little more secure._

 * * *